PS2Sanctuary/Sanctuary.Census/docs/migrating-from-census.md

 # Migrating from Census

 Sanctuary.Census aims to provide as similar of an interface to Daybreak Game's Census as possible.
-However, particularly when it comes to the provided collections, this isn't possible
+However, particularly when it comes to the provided collections, this isn't always achievable.

 ## Collections